• Skip to secondary menu

 2016 Queen’s 90th Birthday

 About ½ million people joined in about 5000 street parties as is the tradition for this national event on 11/12th June.
+See more here.

 2022 Queen’s Platinum Jubilee

-STREET DRESSING Before Street Parties
+STREET DRESSING Before Street Parties started

-Street parties would have evolved out of earlier traditions.
 Before 1919 there had been a long held history of residents dressing streets for national occasions, using flags, garlanded material, sometimes with an arch.
 Residents in streets probably developed this from parades, tea parties and banquets in villages or towns.
 Some examples are shown below.

 Street dressing at some unknown time came to be dominated by commercially available bunting.
 This is usually made of strings of triangular ‘pennants‘ which were probably originally based on naval signal flags.
 See more detail here.